Leilaluo/QuizApp/README.md

 “Remove all Questions on Map“: Using index.html, appActivity.js;

-“Contact Us”: Using index.html and appActivity.js
+“Contact Us” (The contact information of developer which is a div in index.html): Using index.html and appActivity.js

 “Help” (The guide line for user which is a div in index.html): Using index.html and appActivity.js;